Application Checklist and Timeline

 Who is an International Student?

-If you are not currently a US citizen or permanent resident, then you are considered to be an International Student.
+Students who are not citizens of the United States are considered International Students.
 Please review the international student admission and financial information.

 Early Action: November 15 (Receive notification by December 15)